 a.
-AbbVie Biotherapeutics Corp. (formerly Abbott Biotherapeutics Corp) - The Company entered into a Product Development and Patent License Agreement with AbbVie Biotherapeutics Corp. in 2003 to secure exclusive rights to a specific antibody when conjugated with alpha emitting radioisotopes.
-Upon execution of the agreement, the Company made a license fee payment of \$3,000,000
+AbbVie Biotherapeutics Corp. - The Company entered into a Product Development and Patent License Agreement with AbbVie Biotherapeutics Corp. in 2003 to secure exclusive rights to a specific antibody when conjugated with alpha emitting radioisotopes.
+Upon execution of the agreement, the Company made a license fee payment of \$3,000,000.